CuriousDrive/BlazingChat/README.md

 ## BlazingChat

-Blazing Chat is a demo app made as part of YouTube tutorial.
+Blazing Chat is a demo app made as a part of YouTube tutorial.
 The front-end is made using Blazor WebAssembly and the back-end is made using ASP.NET Core Web API + Entity Framework Core.
 SQLite is used to store the data.
 You can run this app on Windows, Mac or Linux operating systems.
 The repo is maintained episode by episode so that you can go back to particular episode and the code related it.

 ![Demo_App](https://github.com/CuriousDrive/BlazingChat/blob/master/Documents/Gifs/Intro.gif)